GoogleChrome/developer.chrome.com/site/en/docs/crux/methodology/index.md

 [Read more in the API documentation](/docs/crux/api/).

-### CrUX Historical API {: #tool-crux-historical-api}
+### CrUX History API {: #tool-crux-history-api}

-The [CrUX Historical API](/docs/crux/historical-api/) provides programmatic access to CrUX historical data by page or origin, and can be further filtered by form factor, effective connection type and metrics.
+The [CrUX History API](/docs/crux/historical-api/) provides programmatic access to CrUX historical data by page or origin, and can be further filtered by form factor, effective connection type and metrics.

 The API provides [Web Vitals](https://web.dev/vitals/) metrics both by origin and at page-level and the data is updated weekly.
 The only values provided for metrics are calculated from the past 25 weekly collection periods of 28 days as a rolling window.